lalit-phadtare/BehavioralCloning/README.md

 The data set was shuffled to avoid temporal bias.

-Finally, the dataset was split into training and validation by a 80-20 % factor respectively and fed into the model in batches of 32 samples.
+Data was further split into 80% training and 20% validation and fed into the model in batches of 32 samples.

+Number of epochs were set to 3.

+The MSE losses were:
+For train: 0.0144
+For validation: 0.0136

 Here are some examples of training images:

+Center camera image:

 ![alt text][image1]

+Left camera image:

+![alt text][image3]

+Car recovering from outside of lanes:

 ![alt text][image2]

-![alt text][image3]
+Normal center camera image and it's flipped image:

 ![alt text][image4]